Mpi.h Dev C%2b%2b

 Collective computation built-in operations

 Many of the MPI collective computation routines take both built-inand user-defined combination functions.
-The built-in functions are:
+The built-in functions are:Operation handle | Operation |

-MPI_MAXLOCMaximum value and location
+MPI_MAXLOC | Maximum value and location |

-MPI_MINLOCMinimum value and location
+MPI_MINLOC | Minimum value and location |

 A collective operation example

-The next program is an MPI version of the program above.
+The following program integrates the function sin(X) over therange 0 to 2 pi.
+It will be followed by a parallel version ofthe same program that uses the MPI library.The next program is an MPI version of the program above.
 It usesMPI_Bcast to send information to each participating process andMPI_Reduce to get a grand total of the areas computed by eachparticipating process.

 Simultaneous send and receive